How to Write an Apartment Address Perfectly

 Learning how to write an apartment address is pretty simple.
 Continue for a step-by-step breakdown on correctly formatting an apartment mailing address.

-It can be tricking learning how to write an address with an apartment number.
+If you've never lived in (or sent mail to) an apartment before, you might not know how to write an address with an apartment number.
 Use these tips to write a perfectly formatted mailing address for apartments.

 How to Write an Apartment Address